tldr-pages/tldr/CONTRIBUTING.md

 ![Commit suggestion button in Github](./images/commit-suggestion-button.png)

-When you want to commit multiple suggestions, go to the "Files changed" tab and batch all suggestions.
+If you want to commit multiple suggestions, go to the "Files changed" tab and batch all suggestions.
 Now, click `Commit suggestions` button and enter a commit message to create a single commit.

 ### Commit message

 For the commit message of page changes, use the following format:

-`<command>: type of change`
+`{{command}}: type of change`

-Where `<command>` is the name of the command being modified, and `<type of change>` is one of the following examples:
+Where `{{command}}` is the name of the command being modified, and `type of change` can be (but not limited to) one of the following examples:

 - For a new page addition: `ls: add page`, `docker-container-rm: add alias page`
 - For a page edit: `cat: fix typo`, `git-push: add --force example`